 - 1. Pre-weigh one 1.5 ml Eppendorf tube - 2.
 Excise the DNA fragment from the agarose gel with a clean, sharp scalpel and place it into the tube from step 1. - 3.
 Weigh the gel slice in the tube again and subtract the tube weight (step 1) for gel weight.
-Note: We already did steps 1-3 last week. - Add 1:1 volume of Binding Buffer to the gel slice (volume: weight) (e.g., add 100 μL of Binding Buffer for every 100 mg of agarose gel).
+Note: We already did steps 1-3 last week. - Add a 1:1 volume of Binding Buffer to the gel slice (volume: weight) (e.g., add 100 μL of Binding Buffer for every 100 mg of agarose gel).
 For gels with an agarose content > 2%, add 2:1 volumes of Binding Buffer to the gel slice. - 5.
 Incubate the tube at 50-60 °C for 10 min or until the gel slice is completely dissolved.
 Mix the tube by inversion every few minutes to facilitate the melting process.
 Ensure that the gel is completely dissolved.
-Vortex the gel mixture briefly before loading on the column.
+Vortex the gel mixture briefly before loading it on the column.
 Check the color of the solution.
 A yellow color indicates an optimal pH for DNA binding.
-If the color of the solution is orange or violet, add 10 μL of 3 M sodium acetate, pH 5.2 solution and mix.
+If the color of the solution is orange or violet, add 10 μL of 3 M sodium acetate, pH 5.2 solution, and mix.
 The color of the mix will become yellow.

-For $\leq$ 500 bp and >10 kb DNA fragments Optional: use this step only when DNA fragment is $\leq$ 500 bp or >10 kb add 1 gel volume of water to the solubilized gel solution (e.g. 100 $\mu$ L of water should be added to 100 mg gel slice solubilized in 100 $\mu$ L of Binding Buffer).
-Mix thoroughly.

-- 6. Transfer up to 800 μL of the solubilized gel solution to the GeneJET purification column.
-Centrifuge for 1 min.
-Discard the flow-through and place the column back into the same collection tube.
-Close the bag with GeneJET Purification Columns tightly after each use!
+For \leq 500 bp or >10 kb DNA fragments

+- If the DNA fragment is ≤500 bp, add 1 gel volume of 100% isopropanol to the solubilized gel solution (e.g., 100 μL of isopropanol should be added to 100 mg gel slice solubilized in 100 μL of Binding Buffer).
+Mix thoroughly. - If the DNA fragment is >10 kb, add 1 gel volume of water to the solubilized gel solution (e.g., 100 μ L of water should be added to 100 mg gel slice solubilized in 100 μ L of Binding Buffer).
+Mix thoroughly. - 6.
+Transfer up to 800 μL of the solubilized gel solution to the GeneJET purification column.
+Centrifuge for 1 min, discard the flow-through and place the column back into the same collection tube.
 If the total volume exceeds 800 μL, the solution can be added to the column in stages.
 After each application, centrifuge the column for 30-60 s and discard the flow-through after each spin.
 Repeat until the entire volume has been applied to the column membrane.
-Do not exceed 1 g of total agarose gel per column. - Add 700 μL of Wash Buffer (diluted with ethanol as described on p.
+Do not exceed 1 g of total agarose gel per column. - 7.
+Add 700 μ L of Wash Buffer (diluted with ethanol as described on p.
 3) to the GeneJET purification column.
 Centrifuge for 1 min.
 Discard the flow-through and place the column back into the same collection tube. - 8.
 Centrifuge the empty column for an additional 1 min to completely remove residual buffer.
 This step is essential to avoid residual ethanol in the purified DNA solution.
 The presence of ethanol in the DNA sample may inhibit downstream enzymatic reactions. - 9.
-Transfer the column into a clean 1.5 mL microcentrifuge tube (not included). - 10.
-Add 25 $\mu$ L of Elution Buffer to the center of the purification column membrane.
+Transfer the column into a clean 1.5 mL microcentrifuge tube (not included).

+- 10. Add 25 μL of Elution Buffer to the center of the purification column membrane.
 Incubate column for 1 min at room temperature before centrifuging for 1 min.

-For low DNA amounts the elution volumes can be reduced to increase DNA concentration.
-An elution volume between 20-50 $\mu$ L does not significantly reduce the DNA yield.
-However, elution volumes less than 10 $\mu$ L are not recommended.

-11. Discard the GeneJET purification column, quantify with NanoDrop and store the purified DNA at -20 °C.
+The elution volumes can be reduced for low DNA amounts to increase DNA concentration.
+An elution volume between 20-50 μL does not significantly reduce the DNA yield.
+However, elution volumes less than 10 μL are not recommended. - 11.
+Discard the GeneJET purification column, quantify with NanoDrop and store the purified DNA at -20 °C.